 - Produce a criminal history report for all countries in which you resided in for 5 years or more.

 - Produce a land transport offense history report for all countries in which you resided in for 5 years or more.

 Pastoral Care of International Students

 Heliflite Charter & Training has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the NZ Ministry of Education.
-Copies of the Code are available on request from HCAT or from the NZ Ministry of Education website at www.minedu.govt.nz.
+Copies of the Code are available on request from HCAT or from the NZ Ministry of Education website.
 Complying with this code signifies that HCAT’s training programs and staff are obliged to meet certain conditions prior to enrolling you and we are also required to provide you with pertinent information.

-All international students require a student visa from Immigration New Zealand to enable study to be undertaken in New Zealand.
+All international students require a student visa from Immigration New Zealand to enable the study to be undertaken in New Zealand.
 All applications need to be made through a New Zealand embassy.
 The visa process usually takes between 6 – 8 weeks, please allow enough time for this to be processed.

 Flatting situations are very popular with aviation students.
 In most cases, a room in a flat (2,3,4 bedroom house) can cost anywhere between $100 – $200 per person a week.
-This varies due to house and room size, parking availability etc. Other costs to be mindful of are electricity, internet, and phone, food bills.
+This varies due to house and room size, parking availability, etc. Other costs to be mindful of are electricity, internet, and phone, food bills.
 Some costs are shared and others are not.
 Some houses may be furnished and others may require the purchase of white goods such as refrigerators and washing machines.

 When a house is leased a bond payment is required to financially protect the house owner from any damages caused by the tenants.
-The amount is paid prior to moving in and once the property has been inspected and no damage is reported prior to moving out, the bond will be returned to you.
+The amount is paid prior to moving in and once the property has been inspected and no damage is reported prior to move out, the bond will be returned to you.
 The bond payment is usually 4 weeks rent and possibly a ‘letting’ fee charged by the real estate agent.